necatiarslan/environment-variables-vscode-extension/README.md

 - Edit an environment variable value
 - Remove an environment variable
 - Copy Varible Name or Value
+- Export all varibles
+- Export a single variable
+- Import a single variable (override existing or skip if needed)
+- Import all variables (override existing or skip if needed)

 ## Sponsor Me
 If you find this extension useful, you can [sponsor me on GitHub](https://github.com/sponsors/necatiarslan).